ashokreddy1613/Interview/AWS.md

 If a user wants to access an S3 bucket, the access depends on who the user is (IAM or external) and how the bucket is configured (private, cross-account, public, etc.).

-“To allow a user to access an S3 bucket, I either attach an IAM policy (for same-account users), configure a bucket policy (for cross-account access), or use a pre-signed URL (for temporary access).
+"To allow a user to access an S3 bucket, I either attach an IAM policy (for same-account users), configure a bucket policy (for cross-account access), or use a pre-signed URL (for temporary access).
 I ensure that access is secure and follows the principle of least privilege.

 Step 1: Attach an IAM Role to EC2